Alles over Edinburgh

 South Street St Andrews

-South Street is where you will find St Mary's Quad and the Gregory meridian.
+South Street is where you will find

 The oldest part of the University

-and the town gate (west port).
+and the (West Port) town gate.

-Madras College Blackfriars Chapel ruins,
+Madras College, Blackfriars Chapel ruins,

 the Town Hall and many other historic sites.